audioscavenger/dms-gui/CODE_OF_CONDUCT.md

 We are a technical / computer science community, and politics have no place in the discussions or projects we participate in.

-We support Capitalism and the right to free speech as defined in the 1st amendment of the United States of America.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our community include: